nmfs-ost/ageproR/README.md

 <!-- badges: end -->

-ageproR is a R-package designed to handle input data to and from Jon Brodizak’s AGEPRO (Age Structured Projection Model).
+ageproR is a developing R-package designed to handle input data to and from AGEPRO (Age Structured Projection Model) calculation engine.

 > \[!IMPORTANT\]
 >
 > **If you using AGEPRO for production, please use:**
 > <!-- Leave links to PIFSC until repos are migrated to nmfs-ost -->
 >
-> - [Jon Brodziak’s original AGEPRO program (source
+> - [Original AGEPRO command-line calculation engine (source
 >   code)](https://github.com/PIFSCstockassessments/AGEPRO)
 > - [GUI interface for AGEPRO (installer &
 >   source)](https://github.com/PIFSCstockassessments/AGEPRO-GUI)